anerdygirl/codecrafters-shell/README.md

 ```bash
 ./main
 ```
-*Currently ran into a massive bug, so it's still work in progress..
+*Currently dealing with a massive bug, so it's still work in progress..
 Feel free to suggest points of improvement.*